Microsoft/azure-docs.pt-pt/articles/networking/connectivty-interoperability-data-plane.md

     Trace complete.

-### <a name="path-to-the-spoke-vnet"></a>Caminho para o VNet spoke
+### <a name="path-to-the-spoke-vnet"></a>Caminho para a VNet do spoke

-Traceroute de saída de 2 de localização no local a uma VM no spoke que vnet é mostrado aqui:
+A saída de traceroute do local 2 para uma VM na VNet do spoke é mostrada aqui:

     C:\Windows\system32>tracert 10.11.30.4